B.A. Human Development: Social Change Concentration

 Children’s Autobiographical Narratives as Social Justice Curriculum

-This course will explore the use of children’s narratives as a means of developing anti-bias / culturally inclusive curriculum which supports children’s development as advocates for social change.
+This human development course will explore the use of children’s narratives as a means of developing anti-bias/culturally inclusive curriculum which supports children’s development as advocates for social change.
 This course will involve observations in the field as well as participants collecting and documenting children’s narratives.
-These narratives will be used to develop and implement anti- bias /culturally inclusive curriculum and build participatory classroom communities which empower children in their development as social change agents.
+These narratives will be used to develop and implement anti- bias/culturally inclusive curriculum and build participatory classroom communities which empower children in their development as social change agents.

 Other B.A. in Human Development Concentrations